prysmaticlabs/documentation/website/versioned_docs/version-2.0.0/install/install-with-docker.md

 * A modern operating system
 * The latest release of [Docker](https://docs.docker.com/install/) installed

+## Installing Prysm

-## Where are the Docker files?
+### Where is the Prysm Dockerfile?

-Instead of using the Dockerfiles, our team relies on the [Bazel](https://bazel.build) build system used by major companies to manage monorepositories.
+Instead of manually writing Dockerfiles, our team relies on the [Bazel](https://bazel.build) build system used by major companies to manage mono-repositories.
+Bazel has the option to generate and push minimal Docker images to a registry, which is what we use for Prysm.
 Bazel provides reproducible builds and a sandboxed environment that ensures everyone building Prysm has the same experience and can build our entire project from a single command.
 To see how to build the Docker images yourself from scratch for your own purposes, see our instructions [here](/docs/install/install-with-bazel#building-docker-images).

-## Downloading the Prysm Docker images
+### Downloading the Prysm Docker images

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 <Tabs
   groupId="operating-systems"